GuggisbergSimon/CLD-labo/Labo02/004_Create_Load_Balancer.md

 No output from this command.

-We now need to create a listener to forward HTTP traffic from the load balancer to the target group
+* Create a listener on the load balancer to forward to the target group

 \[INPUT\]

 ```bash
 aws elbv2 create-listener \
     --load-balancer-arn arn:aws:elasticloadbalancing:eu-west-3:709024702237:loadbalancer/app/ELB-DEVOPSTEAM18/f62cf8f19f5a69ea \